meilisearch/documentation/README.md

 ### Testing

-A complete test can be done using this command:
+A complete test can be done using the following command:

 ```
 $ yarn test
 ```

-This will also trigger on `yarn build` and on any pull request to master.
+The tests are triggered on build and on any pull request to master.

-#### Check dead links
+#### Checking dead links

-It can be tough to make changes to the documentation without creating any dead links.
-You can check the dead links before making any pull request.
+Making changes to the documentation without creating any dead links can be a tedious task.
+Before submitting any pull request, you can check the dead links.

 ```bash
 $ yarn check-links
 ```

-#### Check Styling
+#### Checking Styling

 The documentation follows styling rules.
-All the following files will be checked: `*.vue`, `*.js`, and `*.md`.
+The following files will be checked: `*.vue`, `*.js`, and `*.md`.

 You can check out and fix the styling errors.